runtimeverification/evm-semantics/README.md

 ### K Backends

-There are three backends of K available: LLVM (default) for concrete execution and Java (default) and Haskell for symbolic execution.
+There are three backends of K available: LLVM (default) for concrete execution and Haskell (default) and Java for symbolic execution.
-This repository generates the build-products for each backend in `.build/defn/`.
+This repository generates the build-products for each backend in `.build/usr/lib/kevm`.

 ### System Dependencies